María Teresa Ruiz

 María Teresa Ruiz (born 24 September 1946) is a Chilean astronomer who was the first woman to receive Chile's National Prize for Exact Sciences, the first female recipient of a doctorate in astrophysics at Princeton University, and the first woman president of the Chilean Academy of Sciences.
-She is known, too, for the discovery of the brown dwarf Kelu-1.
+She is also known for the discovery of the brown dwarf Kelu-1.

 In 2018, she was listed as one of the top 10 most powerful and influential women in Chile owing to her scientific contributions.

 During her career she has written two books about astronomy: Desde Chile un cielo estrellado: lecturas para fascinarse con la astronomía (2013) and Hijos de las Estrellas (2017).

 Early life and education

 Ruiz was born in Santiago de Chile in 1946.
 In 1966, Ruiz started a program in chemical engineering at the University of Chile but found her vocation in attending an astronomy summer school: she continued her studies in the newly founded astronomy program at the University of Chile and was the first person to graduate the program, in 1971.